 If you are struggling with long COVID, you shouldn’t have to tolerate and struggle with your symptoms alone.
 There are various treatment options available that can potentially help reduce your symptoms so you can get back to living a healthy, normal life.

-While there is currently no FDA-approved long haul covid treatment protocols, several treatment options do exist to help reduce specific long COVID symptoms.
+While there are currently no FDA-approved long haul covid treatment protocols, several treatment options do exist to help reduce specific long COVID symptoms.

 Some common long covid treatment protocols used to reduce long COVID symptoms include: